 However, there is the occasional day when the balmy zephyrs bring a slight drizzle and then – oh, what to do?
 Manchester really does have loads to look at, taste, quaff, admire and glory in, whatever the weather; there’s definitely more here than football and Coronation Street.

-Some of my top 10 tips to keep you dry and entertained in Manchester and Salford:
+My top 10 tips to keep you dry and entertained in Manchester and Salford

-- Check out Manchester Town Hall.
+4. Check out Manchester Town Hall (photo above).
 Another awesome example of Gothic revival, there’s very often a festival going on in Albert Square (the Christmas Market is brilliant) and you can grab a cuppa or a meal in the leather-sofa luxury of the Sculpture Hall Tea Ro0m.

-- Take the excellent MetroLink a short ride to Salford Quays.
-You could spend a whole day here visiting the renowned Lowry Art & Entertainment Centre, Imperial War Museum North and, of course, the brand spanking new Media City – watch out for TV celebrities coming and going!
+10. Take the excellent MetroLink a short ride to Salford Quays.
+You could spend a whole day here visiting the renowned Lowry Art & Entertainment Centre, Imperial War Museum North. and, of course, BBC’s Media City – watch out for TV celebrities coming and going!